 63. Durbuy dubs itself the smallest town in the world.
 Although it now has less than 500 inhabitants, it was granted the rank of town in medieval times, which it hasn’t lost since then.

 64. Belgium has the highest density of art collectors of any country.

-65. Neanderthal skulls were first discovered in the Belgian village of Engis (suburb of Liege), in 1829, although the name comes from the Neander Valley in Germany (the site of a later find in 1856).
+65. Neanderthal skulls were first discovered in the Belgian village of Engis ( a suburb of Liege), in 1829, although the name comes from the Neander Valley in Germany (the site of a later find in 1856).

 66. In 1066, Huy became the first European city to receive a charter of city rights, making it the oldest free city of the continent.

 67. Belgian painters are credited to have invented oil painting in the 15th century.
-It’s unsure who exactly the inventor was, but scientist presume it was Jan van Eyck.
+It’s unsure who exactly the inventor was, but scientists presume it was Jan van Eyck.

 68. The city of Brussels was founded in the 13th century.

 69. Charles V of Habsburg, Holy Roman Emperor, King of Spain (and colonies), Naples and Sicily, and ruler of the Bourgondian territories, was born and raised in Ghent, with French as his first language.
 The greatest Renaissance ruler, who famously declared “in my realm the sun never sets”, was an international sovereign, but Belgian of birth and education.

 71. There is no other country in Europe with as many street and music festivals all year round as Belgium.

 72. The Belgian city of Spa had the first casino in Europe.